dev-xo/barebones-stack/README.md

 ## ❤️ Acknowledgments

-Simply wanna say thank you for the support on twitter and on the repo!
+Simply wanna say thank you for the support on twitter and on the repo!<br />
 Some of the cool scripts that are implemented in the template are from [Blues Stack](https://github.com/remix-run/blues-stack)

 Also a big shout out to [@MichaelDeBoey](https://github.com/MichaelDeBoey).<br/>